chem-chikweze/CSC248-Final-Project/README.txt

 nlp_utils contains utility functions that are mainly used in the model files (bert.py, train_bert.py, and vader.py)

+finbert folder: all code within this folder is part of the FinBERT library and was not written by me.
+I included it here in case you want to run the project, as it cannot be downloaded using pip or condas at this time.

 To run the code, the following libraries must be installed:
 channels:
   - pytorch